andrewallred/slicer/README.md

 # slicer

-Uses FFMPEG to slice up video files for use my [mille-feuille|https://twitter.com/millefeuillebot].
+Uses FFMPEG to slice up video files for use by https://twitter.com/millefeuillebot.